CJohnsoni3verticals/DebuggingWithCopilotDemo/Readme.md

 **Talking points:**

 - Copilot doesn't just identify the null — it traces *why* it's null (Bob's order was never given an item list).
-- In a codebase with repo context enabled, that follow-up question searches across the whole project, not just the open file.
+- In a codebase with repo context enabled, that follow-up question I just asked will actually search across the whole project, not just the open file.

 ---